Jones Street (Savannah, Georgia)

-Jones street stretches just over 1 mile, from West Boundary Street in the west to East Broad Street in the east.
+The street stretches just over 1 mile, from West Boundary Street in the west to East Broad Street in the east.
 It lies near the center of the Savannah Historic District.
-The street name changes at Bull Street, a north–south thoroughfare, becoming East Jones Street and West Jones Street, respectively, and they border two of Bull Street's southernmost squares.
+The street name changes at Bull Street, a north–south thoroughfare, becoming East Jones Street and West Jones Street, respectively.
+They separate Madison Square and Monterey Square, two of Bull Street's southernmost squares.

 Jones Street has been described as one of the most charming streets in America.
-Several of its homes were built by John Scudder, who — with his brother, Ephraim — also built Scudder's Row on Monterey Square.
+Several of its homes were built by John Scudder, who—with his brother, Ephraim—also built Scudder's Row on Monterey Square.

 The street is interrupted between Martin Luther King Jr. Boulevard and Montgomery Street by an off-ramp from Interstate 16, allowing direct access to Savannah's Historic District at Montgomery Street.

 In a 2016 study, Jones Street was one of several Savannah streets considered to be a "complete street" connection that "provide[d] safe, comfortable and convenient movement for pedestrians, bikes, vehicles, and alternative modes of transportation."

 Jones Street passes through six wards (from west to east): Currie Town, Pulaski, Jasper, Lafayette, Troup and Bartow.